Lessons You’ll learn

 Take a quiz

 Dangling off the coast of Nadi, this string of 20 idyllic islands are one of Fiji’s most popular and accessible island destinations.
-Regular daily boat transfers from Port Denarau on Denarau Island and even shorter flights from Nadi Airport get you to the beach quickly with plenty of time to spare for exploring the island and its garland of coral reefs.
+Regular daily boat transfers from Port Denarau on Denarau Island and even shorter flights from Nadi Airport get you to the beach quickly with plenty of time to spare for exploring the islands and its garland of coral reefs.
 With thriving reefs, epic waves and a tranquil lagoon at their doorstep, the region is a perfect playground for water babies.
 Get your pulse racing with a daring wreck dive, surf world-class waves at Cloudbreak or race across the lagoon on thrilling jetskis.

 The Mamanuca Islands are the closest island group to the main island, Viti Levu, making them a favourite for holidaymakers and day-trippers.
-A short 30-minute boat rides put’s you at the start of this idyllic group of islands.
+A short 30-minute boat rides puts you at the start of this idyllic group of islands.

 - Helicopter